2018 ES 300h New Car Test Drive

-The Lexus ES 350 is designed for comfort, with a soft ride and front-wheel drive, quite different from the firmer, rear-wheel-drive Lexus IS and GS sports sedans.
-This sixth-generation ES 350 isn't that far mechanically removed from the Toyota Avalon, although it feels more sophisticated and refined.
+The ES 350 is designed for comfort, with a soft ride that isn't floaty, and it uses front-wheel drive.
+It's not that far mechanically removed from the Toyota Avalon, although it feels more sophisticated and refined.
+It was last redesigned for 2014, with its exterior touched-up for 2016; there are few changes for 2018, from 2017.

 The ES 350 uses a robust 3.5-liter V6 making 268 horsepower, mated to a six-speed automatic transmission.
-It's a conservative, comfortable powertrain.
+It's a conservative, steady powertrain.

 There's also an ES 300h hybrid, using a 2.5-liter Atkinson-cycle four-cylinder engine paired to an electric motor with generator.
 The Drive Select system offers Eco, Power and EV (all-electric) modes.